annasoos/Virtual_Post_Office/README.md

 - When we send a mail object with a reference number already existing in the list of mails, the server returns with a status code 400
 - When we send a get request to the endpoint("/api/mails/#refNumber"), the server returns a JSON with the mail with the given reference number (if it exists)

+### Built with

+- React.js
+- Express.js
+- Semantic HTML5 markup
+- Styled-components & SCSS
+- Flexbox

 ## TODO / Additional features

-- Right now the mails are kept in an array server side.
+- At the moment the mails are kept in an array server side.
 Should move them to an external database
 - Add registration/login function with authentication and session handling
 - Add better notification solution (eg. react-toastify package) to display server responses to user
+- Improve responsivity
-- Responsivity
+- Improve design